MUzzell/ptpchat/PROTOCOL.md

 ###Verbs

-*.
-HELLO
+* HELLO
     * This is a periodic message that is sent between nodes.
 Its purpose is to notify the target that it is online and available for communication.
 This message should be sent to known machines at an interval of between 0.5 to 2 seconds.
 The HELLO message does not include a msg_data attribute (or its value is set to none).
-*.
-ACK
+* ACK
     * Sent after GETCERTIFICATE, CERTIFICATE, GETKEY, KEY, MESSAGE messages, used to notify that a message has been received correctly by the immediate recipient.
-*.
-JOIN
+* JOIN
     * Sent to a target machine to join a channel.
-*.
-CHANNEL
+* CHANNEL
     * (might remove)
-*.
-LEAVE
+* LEAVE
- * Sent to all mebers of a channel that the sending user is leaving the channel *.
-GETCERTIFICATE
+    * Sent to all mebers of a channel that the sending user is leaving the channel
+* GETCERTIFICATE
-*.
-CERTIFICATE
+* CERTIFICATE
-*.
-GETKEY
+* GETKEY
-*.
-KEY
+* KEY
-*.
-MESSAGE
+* MESSAGE
-*.
-RELAY
+* RELAY
-*.
-CONNECT
+* CONNECT
     * Used to open a path between two nodes, whom have been made aware of each other through another node, but cannot communicate directly.
-This is used to allow nodes that are present behind NAT devices to directly communicate with eachother.
-A client would need to respond to this message in a very specific order to facillicate a successful operation.
-As an example, two nodes, A and B, want to talk to eachother and will use node S to achieve it.
+This is used to allow nodes that are present behind NAT devices to directly communicate with each other.
+A client would need to respond to this message in a very specific order to facilitate a successful operation.
+As an example, two nodes, A and B, want to talk to each other and will use node S to achieve it.
+        1. *A* opens an available socket and sends the following to *S*:
+            `{"msg_type":"CONNECT", "msg_data":{"dst":"<B's IP>", "src":"<A's Port>"}`
+        2. *S* forwards the message to *B*, applying *A's* IP and swapping the addresses arround:
+            `{"msg_type":"CONNECT", "msg_data":{"dst":"<A's IP>:<A's Port>", "src":"<B's IP>"}`
+        3. *B* opens an available socket for communication, and returns the message to *S* **replacing** its IP with the newly opened port (at this time, *B* should start trying to communicate with *A*, to begin getting through the NAT):
+            `{"msg_type":"CONNECT", "msg_data":{"dst":"<A's IP>:<A's Port>", "src":"<B's Port>"}`
+        4. *S* forwards the message, adding *B's* IP to the packet and swappin them arround:
+            `{"msg_type":"CONNECT", "msg_data":{"dst":"<B's IP>:<B's Port>", "src":"<A's IP>:<A's Port>"}`
+        5. *A* now has a full **CONNECT** message and can now start communicating with B.
 *.
 ROUTING
  * A periodic message sent by a node to neighbouring nodes that it can communicate to.